noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

     There's an example of use [at Stack Overflow](http://stackoverflow.com/a/15821706/1757441)

--   Note that, depending on the R interface you are using, it wrap your code in some other functions, which will appear as the topmost functions in the stack.
+-   Note that, depending on the R interface you are using, it may wrap your code in some other functions, which will appear as the topmost functions in the stack.
 For instance, if use the "Source" button in Rtudio, all your stacks will start with something like:

         source > withVisible > eval > eval >

 -   `trace()` can also be useful to track down where a particular slow function is being called.
+Try using `trace(function, tracer=cat(as.character(sys.calls()))`, for instance, to print the stack whenever `function` is called.

 -   R also has the ability to do *memory profiling* - tracking how your code uses memory.
 These include `Rprofmem()`, `tracemem()`, and